shenlebantongying/mStopWatch_Linux/README.md

-# Dead Simple and Efficient StopWatch for Linux
+# Dead Simple, Efficient, Absolutely No Distraction StopWatch for Linux

+A particular type of stopwatch.

 Similar to